What are sleep problems?

 Create a welcoming and appropriate bedroom.

-Slowly decrease the amount of time you spend with your child before he falls asleep.
+Slowly decrease the amount of time you spend with your child before they fall asleep.